ggaacode/tfflick/HEADER.md

 ## Run the Installer

-Open Poweshell as Administrator and navigate to the **tfflick** downloaded directory location.
+Open Poweshell as Administrator and navigate to the extracted **tfflick** downloaded directory.

 To run the installer when the execution policy is set to **LocalMachine RemoteSigned**, you need to temporarily set it to **Process Bypass** to be able to install **tfflick**.
 This is only valid for the current session of Powershell.